 The Cavern Club

-The space is small — capacity is around 300 in the main room — and the low brick vaulted ceiling and dim lighting do approximate the atmosphere of early 1960s Liverpool, more so than most music heritage venues manage.
-The stage is where the Beatles’ stage was, though the exact dimensions have changed slightly in reconstruction.
-There are framed photographs and memorabilia throughout.
+The space is small – capacity around 300 in the main room – and the low brick vaulted ceiling and dim lighting do approximate the atmosphere of early 1960s Liverpool better than most music heritage venues manage.
+The stage is where the Beatles’ stage was, though exact dimensions changed slightly in reconstruction.

 The Mathew Street Area